 Kotlet is a Persian dish made with ground lamb or beef, potato, onion, mixed with turmeric and eggs and fried in a pan.
 It originates from the word “cutlet” meaning a flat-shaped patty made with ground meat.
-I have many wonderful memories about this perfect little Persian meat patty and it is probably in my Top 10 of favourite dishes.

-The key to cooking the kotlet is to fry them slowly on a medium / low heat in enough oil for them to be submerged to the edge of the kotlet but not completely under the oil.
-Also the width of the kotlet is important, too thick –Â they end up undercooked.
+The key to cooking the kotlet is to fry them slowly on medium heat in enough oil to be submerged to the edge of the kotlet but not completely under the oil.
+Also the width of the kotlet is important, too thick – they end up undercooked.
 The perfect thickness for your kotlet is about 1 cm, oval in shape, approximately 5 cm in width and 10 cm in length (about the length of a palm).
-While shaping them, ensure you wet your hands which helps to prevent the kotlet from sticking to your hands.

 Kotlet